markurei/steam-input-disabler/README.md

 ## Acknowledgments

-This is a very basic Python applicationThis project is made possible by these awesome repos
+This is a very basic Python application and is made possible by these awesome repos

 * [pyinstaller](https://github.com/pyinstaller/pyinstaller)
 * [customtkinter](https://github.com/TomSchimansky/CustomTkinter)